 WHO I AM

 I’m a freelance writer by day, travel addict by night.
-I’ve lived in London, Boston, and currently reside in Los Angeles.
+I’m from Los Angeles and I’ve lived in London, Boston, and currently reside Berlin, Germany.
 I speak sorta-kinda-almost fluent Spanish, and am currently learning German because language-learning is a worthwhile challenge.
-(And who knows?
-I might just end up living in Berlin.)

 WHERE I’VE BEEN